Egyptian officials: Palestinians plan to call off elections | Law-Order

 Egyptian officials say the Palestinian Authority plans to call off its first elections in 15 years, citing Israel's refusal to allow voting in east Jerusalem.

-An Egyptian diplomat and an intelligence official said they had been briefed on the decision, which will be announced Thursday at a meeting of Palestinian factions.
+Israel told European ambassadors on Tuesday that it would not prevent Palestinian elections, but authorities have yet to say whether they will allow voting in east Jerusalem.
+Israel's silence on the issue indicates that it would rather be blamed for a postponement than see elections that further empower Hamas.
+An Egyptian diplomat and an intelligence official said they had been briefed on the Palestinians' decision to cancel the election, which will be announced Thursday at a meeting of Palestinian factions.
 They said Egypt is in talks with Israel to reach a compromise to allow the vote but those efforts have so far failed.

 The two spoke late Monday on condition of anonymity to discuss the closed-door talks.